gsidhwani-nr/nr-boomi-mpg-extensions/README.md

 # nr-boomi-mpg-extensions
 # 1.5 Interim Draft
 Handled Security issues and added Executors Instrumentation and optimized the xml for reporting many log running methods.
-This will have optimized instrumentaion from last revsion.
+This will have optimized instrumentation from the last revision.

 ## Step to Deploy.